What is the State Seal of Biliteracy (SSB)?

 1. Complete all English Language Arts requirements for graduation (40 credits) with a GPA of 2.0 or higher in those classes.

-2. Pass a standardized English Language Arts assessment (1050 or higher on the Reading Inventory test or 2583 “standard met” or higher on SBAC)
+2. Pass a standardized English Language Arts assessment (1050 or higher on the Reading Inventory test or 2583 “standard met” or higher on SBAC) (This requirement is waived for 2021 due to the COVID 19 Pandemic)

 3. Demonstrate advanced proficiency in one or more languages other than English through one of the following methods: